Check out these local haunts to visit in Texas for BIG-size scares.

 Year-round “Locked In Fear” haunted house – $15 online.
 Guided tours are available.

-If you find yourself on Patterson Road in Houston, make sure you listen as there may be a ghostly figure trying to hitch a ride …but don’t pick anyone up!!
+If you find yourself on Patterson Road in Houston, listen as a ghostly figure may be trying to hitch a ride …but don’t pick anyone up!!
 The bridge on Patterson Road runs between Highway 6 and Eldridge.

-Hotel Galvez in Galveston is haunted and offers haunted ghost tours.
-That’s what I heard, anyway.
+The century-old Grand Galvez in Galveston is haunted and offers haunted ghost tours in October.

 The USS Lexington Museum will host the “Haunting on the Blue Ghost” haunted house this Halloween season!
-Tickets are $30 per person and $40 for VIP skip-the-line, not on the website for 2023.
+Tickets are $30 per person and $45 for VIP skip-the-line.

 Friday/Saturday from 7-10:30 pm.
 Buy tickets in person.